 - Engage adult learners, utilize adult learning theory and implement instructional design principles.

-- Ensure that all Child Protection Professional incumbents achieve full credentialing or achieve initial certification through the Florida Certification Board within 12 months of the administering the competency exam.
+- Ensure that all Child Welfare Professional incumbents achieve full credentialing or achieve initial certification through the Florida Certification Board within 12 months of the administering the competency exam.

-- Administer specific assessments for the purpose of evaluating the competency level of the new Child Protection Professional.
+- Administer specific assessments for the purpose of evaluating the competency level of the new Child Welfare Professional or other staff.

-- Develop Individual Learning Plan(s) with the Child Protection Professional
+- Develop and monitor Individual Learning Plan(s) with the Child Welfare Professional or other staff.

-- Possess the ability to provide group and individual supervision and provide constructive feedback.
+- Provide group and individual supervision and provide constructive feedback.

 - Deliver training in Florida’s automated child welfare information system, Florida Safe Family Network (FSFN).

-- Maintain, track and verify training records of PSF staff and the Child Protection Professional.
+- Maintain, track and verify training records of Child Welfare Professionals and other staff.

 - Explicitly focus all trainings/instruction or workshops on the transfer of classroom skills to the work environment.

-- Research best practice models in child welfare.
+- Research best practice models in child welfare and related fields.
 Provide a diverse array of training through the use of classroom instruction, webinars and self-paced training.

 - Ability to apply a variety of instructional techniques including role playing, simulations, team exercises, group discussions, videos, lectures to real work situations and debrief activities to arrive at learning outcome.